flaviagiammarino/stanford-tide-dashboard/README.md

 in more urgent need of review.

 This repository contains the Python implementation of TIDE, which is also available in [R and Tableau](https://github.com/jferstad/SURF-TIDE).
-This repository uses synthetic patients' blood glucose level time-series stored in a static CSV file as this allows developers to run the code directly without the need of obtaining the API credentials from a specific CGM device provider.
+The code uses synthetic patients' blood glucose level time-series stored in a static CSV file, as this allows developers to run the code directly without the need of obtaining the API credentials from a specific CGM device provider.
 The code in this repository has been deployed on [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) without changes, and the web interface can be accessed [here](http://stanford-tide-dashboard.eu-west-2.elasticbeanstalk.com/).